---->

 of contradiction in physics theory, though many physicists somehow came to

 support it only as a non-contradiction theory.
-He took physics acceptance of
+He took the acceptance of

-wave-particle duality as the general acceptance of contradiction in physics.
+wave-particle duality in light physics as the general acceptance of contradiction

-Not just allowing contrary interpretations and contrary mathematics, which
+in a physics theory.
+And not just allowing of contrary interpretations and contrary

-Newton had allowed as a blackbox philosophical option, but allowing of actual
+mathematics, which Newton had allowed as a blackbox philosophical option, but

-contradiction in experiments and in actual nature.
+allowing of contradiction in actual experiments and in actual nature.
 Einstein said that nobody

 fully understood his theory, seemingly meaning that everybody misunderstood